Orbitton276/Dialrectly/README.md

 5. Anatlitics + Notifications.?
 6. UI - screens, un/registered user.
 LINOY
 // 7.
 Admin Interface to upload menus.
 MOSHE
-8. Phone permition- make the user to give premition to the app to make call
+8. Phone permition- make the user to give premition to the app to make call - V
-9. Service work hours - *EACH ONE responsible to update work hours and send in whatsapp* 10.User contact about damaged service
+9. Service work hours - *EACH ONE responsible to update work hours and send in whatsapp* 10.User contact about damaged service - V
 11.Admin interface to upload menus and review users
 12.